codefeathers/w/README.md

 # w

 w is a cli application to spin up WordBox instances.
+Unstable, but in active development.

 [WordBox](https://github.com/codefeathers/WordBox) is a quick development (and deployment) environment for PHP.